-- 1.23.
+- 1.24.
 An agency or Minister may make a written submission during a review.
 A submission can include more information on why and how the exemptions apply.
 The submission should further explain the decision, not merely restate the information contained in it.
-If any of the information in a submission is sensitive or confidential, this should be clearly indicated. - 1.24.
+If any of the information in a submission is sensitive or confidential, this should be clearly indicated. - 1.25.
 Submissions provide the agency or Minister with an opportunity to provide more information to OVIC than what was provided to the applicant in the original decision.
-For example, the agency or Minister can discuss exempt matter in a submission to OVIC. - 1.25.
-A submission should outline: - a description of the exempt documents and how each limb of each exemption applies; - an indication of whether the exemptions relate to part or the whole of each document; - any detail or background information that would help provide context to the document/s; - all material facts relied on to support the view the documents are exempt; - the outcome of any third-party consultation undertaken; - an explanation of why any required third-party consultation was not undertaken; - additional documents/evidence in support of the decision, this could include, for example, copies of internal consultation or advice from technical experts within the agency; and
+For example, the agency or Minister can discuss exempt matter in a submission to OVIC. - 1.26.
+If it is not already clear from the agency's decision letter, a submission should outline: - a description of the exempt documents and how each limb of each exemption applies; - an indication of whether the exemptions relate to part or the whole of each document; - any detail or background information that would help provide context to the document/s; - all material facts relied on to support the view the documents are exempt; - the outcome of any third-party consultation undertaken; - an explanation of why any required third-party consultation was not undertaken; - additional documents/evidence in support of the decision, this could include, for example, copies of internal consultation or advice from technical experts within the agency; and - any other matter the agency or Minister considers relevant.